Kyriosity/read-write/README+/pencraft/README+/opuses/SW_architect-obscura.md

-# Software House from Ghosts
+# Software architect - Occupation, role or ghost ?

 > This article is a derivative and continuation of [Software creation](../../../software/).